 Our episode planner streamlines your format, while powerful tools – like our music library and trending topics – fuel podcast ideas.
 Don’t overlook these four important podcast services.

 1. Protect Your Podcast Ideas

-Podcasting is ultimately a business and is must be protected like one.
+Podcasting is ultimately a business and must be protected like one.
 Copyright protections are important for protecting your podcast ideas.
 So how does this work?

 Every episode is copyrighted as soon as you publish it.
-This means when you upload an episode to your podcast hosting site, you’re creating a copyright.
+This means when you upload an episode to your podcast hosting site, you’re creating copyright.
 Some podcast hosting sites have terminology that gives them partial ownership of content – beware of these contracts.

 Also, stay away from infringing on the copyrights of others.
 Don’t use theme music you don’t have the rights to, for example.
 That’s definitely a podcast essential, no?